thijssteel/twsmatrix/Readme.md

 ```
 and make sure that the compiler knows where to find the header files.
 We recommend the following workflow:
 - Clone this repository to your local machine.
 - Create a new environment variable called `MATRIXLIBRARY` and set it to the directory where the header files are located.
 Note, this is not just the directory where you cloned this repository but the `include/` directory within it.
 To avoid having to recreate this variable every time you open a new terminal, you can add the following line to your `.bashrc` or `.bash_profile` file: `export MATRIXLIBRARY=/path/to/header/files`.
+These files are located in your home directory `/home/username/`, with `username` your username on the system you are using.
+They get 'exectued' every time you open a new terminal, so putting this line here makes sure the `MATRIXLIBRARY` environment variable is set for every terminal.
+After making these changes you should restart your terminal.
-- When you compile your code, add the following flag to the compiler command:`-I$(MATRIXLIBRARY)`.
+- When you compile your code in the terminal, add the following flag to the compiler command:`-I $MATRIXLIBRARY`.
 This tells the compiler to look for header files in the directory specified by the `MATRIXLIBRARY` environment variable.
+If you are compiling using a `Makefile` you should add the flag `-I$(MATRIXLIBRARY)`.

 **Imporant note: the library uses C++20 features so make sure you compile with the `-std=c++20` flag.**